Bitcoin-Wildlife-Sanctuary/bitcoin-circle-stark/README.md

   * aka "channel", which is the name used in Starkware's [stwo](https://github.com/starkware-libs/stwo) library.
   * absorbing commitments and QM31 elements through `OP_CAT + OP_SHA256`.
   * squeezing random elements for Fiat-Shamir transform using hints and `OP_CAT + OP_SHA256`.
+- **Proof-of-Work Check**
+  * calculating a proof-of-work nonce for the "channel", based on specified security bits.
+  * verifying the proof-of-work nonce and computing the new "channel" state.
 - **Merkle Tree**
   * implementation of Merkle path verification using hints and `OP_CAT + OP_SHA256`.